igrishaev/farseer/README.md

 - define a port for the HTTP stub, e.g. 18080;
 - pass this port to the stub config: `:jetty/port ...`;
 - wrap the testing code with the `with-stub` macro;
-- somehow, poit the code which interacts with RPC to the local address like this
+- somehow, point the code which interacts with RPC to the local address like this
   one: `http://127.0.0.1:18080/...`.

 Having everything said above, you can easily check how does your application